fbrzx/dw-simulator/docs/tech-spec.md

 ### VII.
 Observability Plan

-The `synthetic-data-generator` and `data-loader-utility` must be instrumented to provide comprehensive observability.
+The `synthetic-data-generator` service (and any future dedicated data-loader utility) must be instrumented to provide comprehensive observability.

 #### A. Key Metrics & SLOs